 Mentoring/Take One: Our volunteers provide mentoring for the incarcerated.
 We are also participating in the Take One Initiative with the TN Department of Corrections.
 We provide basic and advanced mentor training at TPOM.

 We provide re-entry services for any returning citizen within one year of release from incarceration.
-We will also walk with the returning citizen for one year after completion of our mandatory, four day orientation course.
 We are near a major bus line and provide bus passes as needed to participants.
+(Our reentry center is located at 136 Rains Ave.
+Nashville, TN 37203) and transitional homes are next door.

-Transitional House: The new men's house is now open and receiving residents.
+Men's Transitional Home: The men's duplex is able to accommodate 16 men leaving incarceration.
 Go to this Transitional Link for pictures of the home and information.
 We are approved by the Tennessee Department of Corrections.
 Contact us by phone at 615-870-1126 or by email at email@example.com for an application.

 Career, Educational and Vocational Training: Our re-entry center has job readiness, faith-based and vocational courses available for participants post-release.
 We have an excellent track record in helping the returning citizen prepare for meaningful employment.

-Job Placement: With contacts of over 300 employers, we are able to successfully place over 90% of participants in a job within ten days of completion of our four day orientation course.
-Our average starting salary in 2017 was $15.50 per hour.
+Job Placement: With contacts of over 300 employers, we are able to successfully assist over 90% of participants in securing a job within ten days of entering our program.
+Our average starting salary is $15.50 per hour.
 For additional information about employment opportunities, go to www.JobsForFelonsHub.com.

-Mental Health Services: We provide assessments, individual, group, and family counseling for the returning citizen and their family.
+Licensed Mental Health Services: TPOM is a licensed outpatient mental health facility.
+We provide assessments, individual, group, and family counseling for the returning citizen and their family at no cost.

-Case Management: We provide support services for all participants for one year after completing our orientation class.
-We help with obtaining identification, driver's license, insurance, and housing.
+Case Management: We provide support services for all participants in our program.
+We help with obtaining identification, driver's license, insurance, and housing upon graduation.

 Mentoring: This 1x1 relationship allows our mentees to spend at least one hour per week with one our volunteers to help reunite with God, family, and community.
-Mentor training for our volunteers is provided.
+Mentor training (in person and virtual) for our volunteers is provided.

-Christian Worship Service: We are striving to build a Christian community through weekly worship each Sunday.
+Weekly Community Gathering: We are striving to build a Christian community through weekly worship each Sunday at the reentry center.
 Meal at 4:15pm, Worship at 5pm.
 Transportation provided.
+Churches are needed to help provide meals.
+The meal and worship time is open to all.

 Over 50% of the incarcerated have children under the age of 18 and the majority of the children live in poverty.
 Parental incarceration often results in generational incarceration.
-To break this cycle, we offer programs for children throughout Tennessee who are 17 or under and have a parent behind bars.
+To break this cycle, we offer programs for juveniles who themselves are incarcerated and children with a parent behind bars.

 Summer Camp: We have an annual summer camp (Camp COPE) that begins the 3rd Sunday in June for children of the incarcerated at Whispering Pines Campground near Gallatin, TN.
 Activities include spiritual classes, swimming, canoeing, group games, and lots of fun.
 Campers between the ages of 8-17 can attend.
 Full scholarships are available if a parent is incarcerated.
-Download this application and send back or contact us at 615-870-1126 or by email at firstname.lastname@example.org for an application.
+For an application, contact us by email at email@example.com or call at 615-870-1126.
 Here is a video of CAMP C.O.P.E.

 School Supplies: At the beginning of each school year, we provide backpacks and school supplies for the youth in our program.